xlang-ai/Spider2/README.md

 ## 📰 News

+- **2024-12-26**: **Using Spider-Agent to benchmark your LLMs!** Considering the widespread attention to the traditional text-to-SQL setting, we now recommend using [spider-agent-lite](https://github.com/xlang-ai/Spider2/tree/main/methods/spider-agent-lite) and [spider-agent-snow](https://github.com/xlang-ai/Spider2/tree/main/methods/spider-agent-snow) to work with [spider2-lite](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite/evaluation_suite) and [spider2-snow](https://github.com/xlang-ai/Spider2/tree/main/spider2-snow/evaluation_suite) for benchmarking your LLMs.
+The final output should be CSV files, not SQLs.

 - **2024-12-24**: Considering the many evaluation requirements, we have decided to release all examples and gold answers for self-evaluation.
 However, only a small amount of gold SQL is available.
 The leaderboard is still active.
 To have your method officially validated and upload your scores to the leaderboard, please follow the [submission guidance](https://docs.google.com/document/d/1sCobAqJZcko-Vl3biOycwvCIR7kTwBPrhsgVfvaX1Fg/edit?usp=sharing).

 - **2024-11-12**: We release the [paper](https://arxiv.org/abs/2411.07763).